Starter Tenancy Policy

 Operation of a Starter Tenancy

-Starter Tenancies will be granted to all new and transferring customers in general needs and sheltered housing accommodation unless the applicant held immediately prior to a tenancy being offered by a Group member an Assured or Secure tenancy that commenced before 1st April 2012.
+Starter Tenancies will be granted to all new customers in general needs and sheltered housing accommodation unless the applicant held immediately prior to a tenancy being offered by a Group member an Assured or Secure tenancy that commenced before 1st April 2012.

-Starter Tenancies will also be granted to all incoming customers via a mutual exchange where the exchange is achieved through a surrender and re-grant, i.e. where the incoming customer currently holds a fixed term tenancy at a social rent and the outgoing group customer holds an Assured Tenancy which commenced prior to 1st April 2012.
+Starter Tenancies will also be granted to all incoming customers via a mutual exchange where the exchange is achieved through a surrender and re-grant, i.e. where the incoming customer currently holds a fixed term tenancy at a social rent and the outgoing group customer holds an Assured tenancy which commenced prior to 1st April 2012.

 Customers will agree a weekly Periodic Assured Shorthold Tenancy and this tenancy will become an Assured Non-Shorthold Tenancy 12 months after the commencement of the tenancy (or at the end of any period of extension) unless before that date: